DoodleIbu/mugen-armaggon/README.md

 - Start: Taunt

 ## Additional notes
 - Counter hits do additional damage and hitstun.
 They also cause a single-hit juggle state if the opponent is launched in the air.
 This is required for getting full damage out of Armaggon's super.

 ## TODOs
 - Fixing projectile sound when it gets nullified by other projectiles
-- Rip TMNT:TF hit and guard sparks and replace the current ones
 - Clean up juggle code